- Convention Report-2025

 - Throughout the week the display room was

-open featuring 88 fantastic displays created by 21 different
+open featuring some fantastic displays created by several different

 collectors.
 The artistic talents and amazing covers are always